About

 According to InvestorPlace, the wallet itself functions similarly to eBay's PayPal service, letting users link a credit card to their Google Wallet to provide funds.

-Within a Google Wallet app, users can set up different virtual credit cards to use before paying with their phones, including a prepaid Google Wallet card with a set amount of money in the account, or a virtual credit card from a bank or credit company.
+Within a Google Wallet app, users can set up different virtual credit cards to use before paying with their phones, including a prepaid Google Wallet card with a set amount of money in the account, or a virtual credit card from a or credit company.

 Citi and MasterCard both back the service, and are heavily promoting Google Wallet to encourage adoption by users and businesses alike.